RandyBoBandy92/bcit_tutorials/Deploy-Your-CRA-App.md

 - Running `npm run build` will create a build folder with a production build of your app.
 - Rename the build folder to the name of the homepage attribute in your package.json file.
-- Upload the contents of the build folder to your server via FTP.
+- Upload the contents of the renamed build folder to your server via FTP.